GROUP BY Clause

 even if the bag \$B_"GROUP"^"in"\$ is flat binding tuples, the output bag \$B_"GROUP"^"out"\$ is not just flat binding tuples, since \$g\$ has nested binding tuples.
 Note, we have been explicitly denoting binding attributes with

-values in the binding tuples.
-However, once these binding tuples become the tuples of the PartiQL data model, any binding attribute withMISSING
+MISSINGvalues in the binding tuples.
+However, once these binding tuples become the tuples of the PartiQL data model, any binding attribute withMISSINGvalue will not appear.

 <